unlimited-excellence/horseproject/docs/CONCEPT.md

 ## V. Conclusion

-The HORSE Project connects intellectual achievement directly to economic value, utilizing a sophisticated dual-asset structure ($\text{HORSE}$ for utility/reward, $\text{SHR}$[p] for investment) and a highly meritocratic reward system.
+The HORSE Project connects intellectual achievement directly to economic value, utilizing a sophisticated dual-asset structure (HORSE for utility/reward, SHR[p] for investment) and a highly meritocratic reward system.
 By integrating established competitive platforms and adopting decentralized governance via the **DAO**, HORSE aims to build a sustainable, self-regulating ecosystem where the value of human capital is fairly recognized and rewarded.